henrybarreto/henrybarreto.github.io/_posts/2023-04-04-unveiling-ron-rusts-alternative-to-json.md

 ---
 layout: post
 title: Unveiling RON, Rust's alternative to JSON
+description:
+    Discover the limitations of JSON in Rust and how RON (Rust Object Notation) overcomes them.
+Learn about RON's seamless support for Rust data types, enhanced readability with features like trailing commas and comments, and differentiation between data structures.
+Explore examples and resources to leverage RON effectively in your Rust projects.
+keywords: rust, json, ron, serialization, data interchange, rust ecosystem
 ---

 The majority of developers know about JSON, JavaScript Object Notation, and its